foundation-ui/usefui.dev/README.md

 - Lot of features indeed, lots and rabbit holes also.
 Don't like that a lot but i'm going to roll with it for now.
   Let's follow that rule: If there are further more obstacles due to S2 itself, i'll switch provider.

-Next steps:

-- [ ] Deploy to confirm the setup is up and running